Did you know that social security payments are nearly half of retirees monthly income?

 According to the Center of Budget and Policies Priorities, “For someone who worked all of his or her adult life at average earnings and retires at age 65 in 2018, Social Security benefits replace about 39 percent of past earnings.”

-According to the same study, that results in about $1,413 per month or $17,000 per year.To get the most out of your social security benefits and end up getting the most you can, make sure you know these seven rules.
+According to the same study, that results in about $1,413 per month or $17,000 per year.To get the most out of your social security benefits and end up getting the most you can, make sure you know these five rules.

 Without knowing them, you might end up leaving money on the table and not being able to live as comfortably in retirement.